Why a House Rabbit?

 The Benefits of Spay and Neuter

-Although most rabbits will use a litterbox, hormones may cause unneutered males and unspayed females to “mark territory.”
-Spaying or neutering your rabbit improves litterbox habits, lessens chewing behavior, decreases territorial aggression, and gives your rabbit a happier, longer life.
-Have your rabbit neutered between ages 3 1/2 to 6 months, depending on sexual maturity, by an experienced rabbit veterinarian.
+Although most rabbits will use a litter box, hormones may cause unneutered males and unspayed females to “mark territory.”
+Spaying or neutering your rabbit improves litter box habits, lessens chewing behavior, decreases territorial aggression, and gives your rabbit a happier, longer life.
+Female rabbits should be 6 months old before being spayed, but males can be neutered as early as four months.
 For rabbits more than 2 years old, get a veterinary checkup first.
+It is important that you go to a rabbit-savvy veterinarian.
+If you need help finding a vet, please contact us.

 Rabbits may have free run of the home.
 However, it’s best for most–and necessary for some–to start in an enclosure of some kind.
-Place a litterbox in the corner of the enclosure your rabbit chooses for a “bathroom.”
-As soon as he uses the litterbox consistently, you can give him some freedom.
-Place one or more large litterboxes in corners of the running area outside the cage.
+Place a cat-sized litter box (box must be big enough for your rabbit to lie down in) in the corner of the enclosure your rabbit chooses for a “bathroom.”
+As soon as he uses the litter box consistently, you can give him some freedom.
+Place one or more large litter boxes in corners of the running area outside the cage.
 Use only positive reinforcement (treats and praise), never punishment during housetraining.

 Living with a house rabbit requires bunny-proofing your home.
 It is natural for rabbits to chew on furniture, rugs, drapes, and–most deadly of all–electrical cords.
 Cords must be concealed so the rabbit cannot reach them.
 Exposed cords can be encased in vinyl tubing (found at hardware stores).
 By splitting the tubing lengthwise with a utility knife, the cord can be pushed inside it.